RockefellerArchiveCenter/iiif-image-scripts/README.md

 ## Quick start

-The Dockerfile included in this repository will allow you to run these scripts without install dependencies locally.
+The Dockerfile included in this repository will allow you to run these scripts without installing dependencies locally.

 First, build the image: